-The Secure Online Portal is the secure internet service which enables you to operate your Account.
+The Secure Online Portal is the secure internet service which enables your Nominated Representative to operate your Account.

-By applying to join MAP Super you agree to the conditions of use of the Secure Online Portal set out below.
+By applying to join MYONESUPER you agree to the conditions of use of the Secure Online Portal set out below.

-- you acknowledge that we (and our service providers) do not guarantee that there will be continuous uninterrupted availability of access to the Secure Online Portal and that there will be times when events beyond our, or our service providers, control may result in delays or temporary or permanent suspension, termination or unavailability of certain services or components of services in the Secure Online Portal including: reasonable systems maintenance, an Emergency or Force Majeure Event, unauthorised or illegal access to any part of the system providing access to the Secure Online Portal, hacking or virus dissemination, any act or omission by you or a failure or malfunction of your computer equipment, computer software or power supply, a failure or unavailability of our systems or processes or any Third Party Service Provider's systems or processes, or of the systems or processes of an issuer of any underlying investment in or made available through MAP Super, market conditions or if an Insolvency/ Incapacity Event occurs in relation to you, us or any other issuer, or any Third Party Service Provider, - you agree we are not liable to you for any losses caused by delays or inability to carry out your instructions in the above circumstances, except where that delay or failure is caused by our negligence or wilful default, - you may only use the Secure Online Portal for the purposes of investing and managing your superannuation in accordance with Australian law, - you must not interfere with or damage (or attempt to interfere or damage) any code, data or software associated with the Secure Online Portal, and must keep all Account details, logins and passwords secure, - we are entitled to assume that any user of the Secure Online Portal has your authority each time the Secure Online Portal is used to transact on your Account(s), except for any use occurring after you have given us notice to the contrary, - while this would be unusual, we may at times need to suspend your access to the Secure Online Portal on any grounds we consider reasonable, - we will use reasonable efforts to provide (but do not guarantee that we will provide) reliable data and information, to the extent that it is within our control.
+- you acknowledge that we (and our service providers) do not guarantee that there will be continuous uninterrupted availability of access to the Secure Online Portal and that there will be times when events beyond our, or our service providers, control may result in delays or temporary or permanent suspension, termination or unavailability of certain services or components of services in the Secure Online Portal including: reasonable systems maintenance, an Emergency or Force Majeure Event, unauthorised or illegal access to any part of the system providing access to the Secure Online Portal, hacking or virus dissemination, any act or omission by you or your Nominated Representative or a failure or malfunction of your or your Nominated Representative's computer equipment, computer software or power supply, a failure or unavailability of our systems or processes or any Third Party Service Provider's systems or processes, or of the systems or processes of an issuer of any underlying investment in or made available through MYONESUPER, market conditions or if an Insolvency/ Incapacity Event occurs in relation to you, us or any other issuer, or any Third Party Service Provider, - you agree we are not liable to you for any losses caused by delays or inability to carry out your instructions in the above circumstances, except where that delay or failure is caused by our negligence or wilful default, - you and your financial adviser (your Nominated Representative) may only use the Secure Online Portal for the purposes of investing and managing your superannuation in accordance with Australian law, - you and your Nominated Representative must not interfere with or damage (or attempt to interfere or damage) any code, data or software associated with the Secure Online Portal, and must keep all Account details, logins and passwords secure, - we are entitled to assume that any user of the Secure Online Portal has your authority each time the Secure Online Portal is used to transact on your Account(s), except for any use occurring after you have given us notice to the contrary, - we are entitled to accept instructions from any employee of your financial adviser who has been registered with us as holding their delegated authority to so act and in this case any reference to your Nominated Representative will include their employee, so authorised, - while this would be unusual, we may at times need to suspend your and/ or your Nominated Representative's access to the Secure Online Portal on any grounds we consider reasonable, - we will use reasonable efforts to provide (but do not guarantee that we will provide) reliable data and information, to the extent that it is within our control.
 We take no responsibility for the reliability of data and information outside our control, and - to the extent permitted by law, we exclude any and all implied conditions, warranties, undertakings and representations as to the condition, quality, performance or fitness for purpose of the Secure Online Portal and any and all products and services available through the Secure Online Portal.